RCRA Hazardous Waste Generator Training

 - Summarize the special management provisions applicable to used oil and universal wastes.

-- Module 1: EPA Cradle-to-Grave Program - This module describes the core elements of the EPA’s cradle-to-grave program and the steps that must be followed to comply with the EPA regulations for the management of hazardous waste.
+This module describes the core elements of the EPA’s cradle-to-grave program and the steps that must be followed to comply with the EPA regulations for the management of hazardous waste.
 Lessons summarize the mission of the EPA and the various EPA administered environmental laws, explain the purpose of the Resource Conservation and Recovery Act (RCRA), and discuss the importance of the uniform hazardous waste manifest system.
 Learners will also be able to define hazardous waste, classify hazardous waste generators into three categories, describe the episodic generation and types of episodic events, and summarize the process by which waste generators can identify whether their waste is hazardous by the end of this module.
 Learners will also be able to understand the three different ways facilities can collect and manage their hazardous waste (SAAs, CAAs, and TSDFs) and the regulatory requirements for transporters of hazardous waste.

 - Lesson 1: Regulatory Overview